GSA/idmanagement.gov/_redirects/README.md

 ## Redirects

 This directory contains redirect pages configured to respond to addresses that generate `301` or `404` [HTTP Status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
-Each redirect page listens for that page address, answers if requested, then redirect the user to the correct file location.
+Each redirect page listens for that page address, answers if requested, then redirect the user to the correct page(file) location.

 Each page contains settings in its [front matter](https://jekyllrb.com/docs/front-matter/), which control the redirect process independently of other redirect pages.
-This means that more than one redirect page can redirect to the same resource on the website, but only one redirect page can answer to a specific address.
+This means that more than one redirect page can redirect to the same resource on the website, but only one redirect page can answer to a specific request.

 ### How to create a new redirect page.

 Each redirect page contains a minimun set of fields required to conduct a page redirect.
 To create a new redirect, do the following:

-1. Create a copy an existing redirect file located in this folder.
+1. Create a copy of `template-redirect.md` redirect file located in this folder.
 2. Rename it. `ex: [new_name]-redirect.md`
 3. Then update the fields located in the front matter portion of the redirect page you copied. (see: Redirect settings)

 > **File location:** redirect files can be located outside of the `_redirects` folder, but as a best practice you should keep them all here in one place under this folder for maintainability reasons.

 >**Naming convensions:** A redirect file name should end with `-redirect.md` to make the file self identifying, if placed outside of the _redirects folder.